timmcwilliams/hwfinal2/README.md

 Currently working to have the notes route work and am still working on that and adding an image.
 Thanks and hope that being a tad late isn't a big problem.
 The Activity Model 20 had a glitch that the feed href is no longer active.
-Getting ready to log Heroku but having trouble with heroku create etc..
+Getting ready to log Heroku but having trouble with heroku create etc.

+Be sure to route to scrape and then to "/".
+Afterwards if you click an image you will get to the comments liinks.